 Hiking the Kumano Kodo Trail: A Journey Through Japan’s Sacred Mountains

-The Kumano Kodo is more than just a hiking trail.
-It’s a pilgrimage route that has been walked for over 1,000 years, going through the mountainous Kii Peninsula in Japan.
+The Kumano Kodo is a pilgrimage route that has been walked for over 1,000 years, going through the mountainous Kii Peninsula in Japan.
 Unlike some of Japan’s more crowded tourist spots, the Kumano Kodo offers a chance to experience a part of the country in relative solitude, surrounded by ancient forests, shrines, and traditional villages.

 Dainichi-goe Route Kumano Kodo Trail